 I graduated from Kennesaw in May of 2005, then went out of the country (Italy for a couple weeks, and then Oaxaca Mx. for about six months).
 When I returned to the States, I took the position of Paraprofessional at Hiram High working within the Autism classroom.
 The following year, I continued working with the Special Education Deptartment as a teacher in a SEBD classroom until 2008.
 In 2009, I moved to West Palm Beach, Florida to take a teaching job at Inlet Grove Community High, a Charter School.
 I taught English to seniors and freshmen there until 2011.
 I then went to Palm Beach Gardens High School, where I ran the gamut: I was an interim Reading teacher for 2011/2012, then moved to Lit. classes for 10th, 11th, and 12th grades.
 I taught there until 2015.

 In the summer of 2015, my lovely wife and I moved back to Paulding County, and I was a supply teacher at North Paulding and other P.C. schools for 2015-2016 school year.
-This is now my third year at North, and I start my Master's program in School Counseling in the fall at the University of West Georgia.
+This is now my fifth year at North, and I will be completing my Master's program in School Counseling in the fall of 2020 at the University of West Georgia.
 Let's make this a great year!
-Room 1213 email: email@example.com
+Room 1213 email: firstname.lastname@example.org